ShannonZ/FISTA-1/README.md

 I got the following results:
 ![results](profiling_results/profile.png)

-There is not so much to do there for gradient() and proj().
+There is not so much I can do for gradient() and proj(), they are optimized.
 There is also a lot time spent inside the blas dll.

 ### Results